telerik/ajax-docs/api/server/Telerik.Web.UI/RadFormDecorator.md

 ## Properties

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  ControlsToSkip `FormDecoratorDecoratedControls`

+Get/Set the ControlsToSkip enum of RadFormDecorator - a shortcut for faster fine-tuning of the decorated controls

-###  TagKey `HtmlTextWriterTag`
+###  CssClassFormatString `String`

-Form Decorator will render as a Div tag in order to be XHTML compliant
+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

 ###  DecoratedControls `FormDecoratorDecoratedControls`

 Get/Set the DecoratedControls enum of RadFormDecorator

-###  ControlsToSkip `FormDecoratorDecoratedControls`

-Get/Set the ControlsToSkip enum of RadFormDecorator - a shortcut for faster fine-tuning of the decorated controls

-###  EnableRoundedCorners `Boolean`

-Gets or sets whether decorated textboxes, textarea and fieldset elements will have rounded corners

 ###  DecorationZoneID `String`

 Gets or sets the id (ClientID if a runat=server is used) of a html element whose children will be decorated

-###  RegisterWithScriptManager `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the control user interface.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`